 - piroxicam (Feldene),

 - prescription-strength ibuprofen and naproxen

-Tramadal (Ultram) is a prescription analgesic.
-It may cause fewer side effects than NSAIDs for some people.
+Tramadol (Ultram) is a prescription analgesic.
+For some people, it may cause fewer side effects than NSAIDs.
 For others, however, tramadol can cause other problems, including nausea and constipation.
 Tramadol is often used in conjunction with other analgesics to provide stronger pain relief.